Adaptive generalized conditional gradient method for multiobjective optimization: Numerical Experiments

-The information of \#CompFun, CPU time(s), and $k$ in the figures and table is the approximated average value of five running outputs.
-Figure \ref{Fig 6} shows some of the points in the Pareto front (on the Pareto curve) obtained by the algorithms using multiple starting points.

-The results of computational experiments in Example \ref{exam2} and \ref{exam1} confirmed that our proposed method is efficient and easily implementable.
-The numerical results shows that our method finds the $\mu$-approximate Pareto critical point in a small number of iterations than the Proximal gradient method in \cite{4aa} ({\bf PG}).
-Moreover, our proposed method needs less computation and function evaluations than {\bf PG}.
-The computation of the generalized conditional gradient \eqref{S3-002} is without the regularization term and thus it does not cost much as much as proximal gradient type computation.
-However, here our method requires slightly more CPU time than {\bf PG} (not more than 0.023 seconds difference than {\bf PG}) to attain the required stopping criteria.
-The main reason could be that the {\bf PG} only used the line search procedure, whereas our method included more steps and computations involving both the adaptive and line search procedures, as well as parameters, which allowed us to achieve a better result under generalized assumptions.
-We also can see that the points $(\mathcal{V}_{1}(x),\mathcal{V}_{2}(x))$ for both algorithms get very close to the Pareto front (Pareto curve) as $\mu$ decreases, and it also shows that the points fit with the Pareto curve if $\mu=0$.
-The results show that our method is generally efficient in solving the problems that were tested, and the theoretical claims about the new algorithm is valid.
+The numerical results in the three examples confirm that our algorithm ({\bf A-GCG}) outperforms {\bf GCG}, {\bf PG} and the {\bf CG} in terms of taking less average number of iterations, less average functional value computations, gradient computations, and in finding the $\mu$-approximate Pareto critical point with small number of iterations.
+However, here our method requires slightly more CPU time than the four algorithms to attain the required stopping criteria.
+The main reason could be our method included more steps and computations involving both the adaptive and line search procedures, as well as parameters, which allowed us to achieve a better result under generalized assumptions.
+We also can see that our algorithm extracted a competently close approximated Pareto optimal points.
+Computational experiments in Examples~\ref{exam1}, \ref{exam2}, and~\ref{exam3} demonstrated the efficiency, ease of implementation, and suitability of our proposed method for handling constrained multiobjective optimizations.